The Best Eco-Friendly Blogs

 - Her recipe are delicious, easy to make and perfect for kids.

 - A great community of moms striving to live a healthier lifestyle.
 Get some support in along the way.

 - The tips she offers are very practical, baby steps to take you a little bit further on your own journey and not leave you feeling overwhelmed.

 Find it here: The Wellness Mama.

 #3: The Green Prophet (Karin Kloosterman)

-Coming it at number three on our list of eco friendly bloggers to follow in 2018 is the Green Prophet.
+Coming in at number three on our list of eco friendly bloggers to follow is the Green Prophet.
 Karin is an environmental activist, biologist and journalist and her goal is to share stories from the Middle East that can inspire change.
 She’s originally from Canada, but is now based in Israel.

 Why we love the Green Prophet: